 Entrepreneurs: Michael Burtov and Dakota Decker

-In 60 seconds and without tools you can add electric power to a regular bicycle.
-Get around on your own bike, on your own schedule and without exerting more energy than you like.
-Traveling by bike is better for you and for the environment, not to mention it’s a ton of fun.
+You can add electric power to a regular bicycle without tools in just 60 seconds.
+Without exerting more energy than you like, on your own schedule, you can get around on your own bike.
+Traveling by bike is better for the environment and for you, not to mention it’s a ton of fun.

-Its thumb-activated throttle attaches to your handlebars, and the wheel is powered by a removable 36V battery that can carry you about 20 miles without any pedaling.
+Attached to your handlebars is its thumb-activated throttle, and the wheel is powered by a removable 36V battery.
+You can bike about 20 miles without any pedaling.

 |$350,000 for 10%||NO DEAL||NO SHARK|